tmorg46/stata_sendtoslack/README.md

 Feel free to email with any questions
 */

-For more information on creating a url, run the following commands:
+For more information on setting up sendtoslack, run the following commands:
 ```
 ssc install sendtoslack
 help sendtoslack